-Zebrafish (Danio rerio) belonging to the family Cyprinidae, are a group freshwater fish that have become an ideal model organism for a variety of fields of study.
+Zebrafish (Danio rerio) belonging to the family Cyprinidae, are a group of freshwater fish that have become an ideal model organism for a variety of fields of study.
 When maintaining zebrafish as a research specimen, water quality is pivotal for success and quality research.
-Read more below to learn about ideal water parameters to maintain a zebrafish facility, various problems associated with poor water quality and ways to dependably analyze necessary parameters.
+Read more below to learn about ideal water parameters to maintain a zebrafish facility, various problems associated with poor water quality, and ways to dependably analyze necessary parameters.

 Why Zebrafish as a Model Organism?

 Zebrafish are substantially easier to care for compared to rodents and their small size allows for creating a more natural environment inside the lab, which can minimize stress.
 Minimizing stress is ideal for research organisms as stressful conditions can impact experimental results.
-Maintaining water quality is a key component to reducing stress for zebrafish.1 Thousands of zebrafish can be housed in a single system and large quantities of fish can be maintained and kept in a laboratory with ease.
+Maintaining water quality is a key component of reducing stress for zebrafish.1 Thousands of zebrafish can be housed in a single system and large quantities of fish can be maintained and kept in a laboratory with ease.

 When housing and maintaining zebrafish, small aquariums are usually connected and housed on racks linked to a filtration system.
-These systems can contain various filter components such as a ultra-violet sterilizer, activated carbon, bacterial media and small micron mesh filters.
+These systems can contain various filter components such as an ultra-violet sterilizer, activated carbon, bacterial media, and small micron mesh filters.
 Numerous racks can be maintained in a lab, occupying a relatively small footprint for a large number of organisms.
 Water quality is the most vital aspect of maintaining a proper environment for your zebrafish.

 Water Parameters for Zebrafish

 Water quality is the most significant factor for the health and well being of your zebrafish.
 Unsuitable water quality parameters can have deleterious effects on your research organisms.
-From increased stress, likelihood of contracting diseases and negative impacts on breeding can all occur if water quality is not properly maintained.
+From increased stress, likelihood of contracting diseases, and negative impacts on breeding can all occur if water quality is not properly maintained.

-It is imperative to monitor all necessary parameters but ammonia and nitrite toxicity are common causes for problems in fish.
-Ammonia tends to accumulate in newly established systems, overstocked tanks, during shipping and in systems with inadequate maintenance schedules.
+It is imperative to monitor all necessary parameters, but ammonia and nitrite toxicity are common causes for problems in fish.
+Ammonia tends to accumulate in newly established systems, overstocked tanks, during shipping, and in systems with inadequate maintenance schedules.
 Ammonia is significantly toxic to fish and is a preliminary byproduct of the nitrogen cycle.
 Nitrite is also lethal to zebrafish and comes subsequently after ammonia, but the two are regularly found together.
 To decrease ammonia and nitrite levels in an aquatic system formation of a biological filter system should be given proper time to establish and good husbandry practices should be maintained.
 Overfeeding can also lead to water quality problems, such as increased nitrates, which could impact breeding and longevity of specimens.3

 Zebrafish are eurythermal4 meaning they can withstand a diverse range of temperatures.
-Ideally one should keep their specimens at a 28C/82.4 F, levels below this may cause decreased metabolic activity and a lower production of offspring.
+Ideally one should keep their specimens at a 28°C/82.4°F, levels below this may cause decreased metabolic activity and a lower production of offspring.
 Levels above this can damage vital internal functions or decrease the total availability of oxygen in your system.